 If you use "Certified Mail" to file, change the ZIP code to "18769-0002."
-If you use an IRS-approved private delivery service, add "ATTN: W-2 Process,

-1150 E. Mountain Dr." to the address and change the ZIP code to "18702-7997."
+If you use an IRS-approved private delivery service, add "ATTN: W-2 Process, 1150 E. Mountain Dr." to the address and change the ZIP code to "18702-7997."
 See Pub.

 15 (Circular E) for a list of IRS-approved private delivery services.

 Do not send cash, checks, money orders, etc., with the Forms W-2 and W-3 that you submit to the SSA.
-CAUTION Do not use the address above to file electronically.

-See SSA's EFW2 (formerly MMREF-1), Specifications for Filing Forms W-2 Electronically, for the electronic filing address.
-Employment tax forms (for example, Form 941 or Form 943), remittances, and Forms 1099 must be sent to
+AUTION Employment tax forms (for example, Form 941 or Form 943), remittances, and Forms 1099 must be sent to the IRS.

-Send Copy 1 of Form W-2 to your state, city, or local tax department.
-For more information concerning Copy 1 (including how to complete boxes 15-20), contact your state, city, or local tax department.
+Send Copy 1 of Form W-2, if required, to your state, city, or local tax department.
+For more information concerning Copy 1 (including how to complete boxes 15 through 20), contact your state, city, or local tax department.

 Shipping and mailing.
-If you file more than one type of employment tax form, please group Forms W-2 of the same type with a separate Form W-3 for each type, and send them in separate groups.
-See the specific instructions for box b of Form W-3 on page 14.
+If you file more than one type of employment tax form, group Forms W-2 of the same type with a separate Form W-3 for each type, and send them in separate groups.
+See the specific instructions for box b of Form W-3 on page

 Prepare and file Forms W-2 either alphabetically by employees' last names or numerically by employees' social security numbers.
-Please do not staple or tape Form W-3 to the related Forms W-2 or Forms W-2 to each other.
+Do not staple or tape Form W-3 to the related forms W-2 or Forms W-2 to each other.
 These forms are machine read.
 Staple holes or tears interfere with machine reading.
 Also, do not fold Forms W-2 and W-3.
 Send the forms to the SSA in a flat mailing.